Bibby Stockholm: UK asylum containment site

 On the same morning that the first asylum-seekers boarded the barge, Carralyn Parkes (the Mayor of Portland, but acting in a private capacity) wrote to the Home Secretary Suella Braverman to announce that she was seeking a judicial review to challenge the failure to obtain necessary planning permission to use the Bibby Stockholm barge at Portland Port.
 On 21 August, Parkes added the Marine Management Organisation as a co-defendant and informed Dorset Council that their continued failure to enforce planning rules over the barge would result in their also being named as co-defendants.
 On 27 August 2023, it was announced that the Fire Brigades Union had sent a pre-action protocol letter to the Home Office, warning of a legal challenge.
 According to the Guardian, the Home Office had failed to arrange fire drills for residents of the barge or adequate risk assessments of the vessel.
+In May 2024 the High Court of Justice ruled that the barge did not need planning permission, as it wasn't located on land.

 There were several protests related to the project.
 On 19 October, three Just Stop Oil protesters were arrested after obstructing a coach moving migrants back on to the barge.
 On 24 and 25 April 2024, residents of Margate blocked two home office vans from moving 23 asylum seekers to the barge.
 On 2 May 2024, forty-five protesters were arrested after obstructing a coach moving asylum seekers in Peckham, London, on the way to the barge.

 On 12 December 2023, it was reported that an asylum seeker housed in the barge by the Home Office had taken their own life.

 On 27 December 2023 a report was published in error describing the use of the Bibby Stockholm as discriminatory on age and sex, although it noted that there were provisions in the Equality Act that might allow such discrimination.

 The Bibby Stockholms contract to hold asylum seekers expired in January 2025, after which it was not renewed.
 The final eight asylum seekers left the barge at the end of November 2024.
 The Bibby Stockholm was towed away from Portland 30 January 2025.

+In 2026, Corporate Travel Management which ran the asylum barge recognised that it had overcharged the UK government £118 million, which it was negotiating commercial arrangements to refund.